alienlebarge/alienlebarge.github.com/_posts/2014-11-07-putting-the-fonts-into-webfonts.md

  - fonts
 ---

 [Jonathan Hoefler](https://twitter.com/HoeflerCo) is the founder of [Hoefler & Co](http://typography.com).
-He prenseted us all the works behind building fonts.
+He presented us all the works behind building fonts.
 They are not juste "fancy" fonts.
-They are build in function of the context where they will be used.
-And there is a lot of problem to solve to make a good font.
+They are built regarding of the context where they will be used.
+And there are a lot of problems to solve to make a good font.

 Here is my sketchnote: